-Monthly Prayer Focus for September– Go South to the Road
+Monthly Prayer Focus – Go South to the Road

 Go South to the Road If you’ve ever hiked on a trail through the woods at some point you would usually come to the conclusion that if that trail wasn’t there, you’d never find your way back.
 I had an experience like that, but with no trail!
 Several years ago in Virginia, I learned a little about orienteering.
 Orienteering is using a map and a compass to find your way from point A to point B, no trail.
 I decided I was going to try this since of course I had very little experience and had never actually practiced it.
 Oh, and did I mention I was by myself.
 Makes sense, right!
 Uhhhh…to my defense, I was in a park with houses not too far away.
 I couldn’t have gotten too far without running into humanity.

 So, there I was in the parking lot, not a soul around, snow on the ground, and my map and compass in hand.
 I laid my map flat, oriented my compass, and took off.
 I made it to the river and couldn’t cross so I decided to head back.
 At first, I thought about just following my snowy footprints back, but I decided against it.
 I oriented my compass again and headed back.
 As I walked back, I kept feeling like I needed to go a different direction.
 The compass said I need to continue in the direction I was going, but as I looked around, I tried to gage where I was and where I thought I needed to go.
 And the two were very different.
 There were many times that I wanted to just ignore the compass because surely I knew better!
 But I continued on in the way of the compass.
 At one point I stopped in the middle of the trees, nervous and a little scared.
 I was truly worried that I might actually be lost.
 Nothing seemed right.
 Should I go the way I feel I should go or should I continue to follow the compass?
 I followed the compass and guess what!
 I walked right back into the middle of the parking lot.
 It was amazing!